sectorsedgecommunity/mapping-docs/docs/json/gamemodes/arenaforcefieldaltitude.md

 ---

 # ArenaForcefieldAltitude
 Controls altitude of the pre-round forcefield in Static.
-Probably defaults to 0.
+Defaults to 0.

 ```json
 "ArenaForcefieldAltitude": 0,